kaidokert/connected-lights-cloud/docs/8_updates.md

 ###### Starting the campaign

-With the firmware, the manifest and the device filter in place, you can start the firmware update campaign.
+With the firmware,  manifest and device filter in place, you can start the firmware update campaign.

 1. Select **Update firmware** > **Update campaigns**.
 1. Click **Create campaign**.